secyourdev/SecChallenge/README.md

 # Cybersecuriteach

-Cybersecuriteach est un site web de sensibilisation à la cybersécurité en apprenant différentes techniques de hacking.
+Cybersecuriteach is a website for cyber security awareness by learning different hacking techniques.

-## Setting up your live development environment
+## A. Setting up your live development environment

-### TLDR
+### 1. TLDR

 | Command           | Description                                    |
 | ----------------- | ---------------------------------------------- |